TheStaticTurtle/fastview/README.md

-# Multi-Video Player
+# FastView

-A browser-based player for synchronised multi-camera review.
+FastView is a browser-based player for synchronized multi-camera review.
 Load up to 9 video files side-by-side, keep them in sync with per-panel time offsets, and inspect frames with a magnifying-glass tool.

 ## Getting started